grimme-lab/xtb_docs/source/xcontrol.rst

   $end

-this variable goes directly into the constraining procedure and is given in Hartree, for very high force constants this becomes equivalent to the exact fixing.
+this variable goes directly into the constraining procedure and is given in atomic unites (Hartree/Bohr²), for very high force constants this becomes equivalent to the exact fixing.
 Note the difference in the syntax as you are required to use an equal-sign instead of a colon, as you are modifying a global variable.